we believe in a world where everyone has safe drinking water, forever

 No regrets for investing in sanitation

 It’s been five months since Valentine Uwamahoro says she first heard about the importance of constructing an improved latrine for her family.
-The USAID-funded Isoko y’Ubuzima project community mobilizers, together with the volunteers of "Twungurane Ibitekerezo," a village savings and loan association (VSLA), visited her community to facilitate access to basic sanitation and hygiene services. …
+The United States Government-funded Isoko y’Ubuzima project community…